iamnotnato/alx-system_engineering-devops/README.md

 |           0x19        |         25            | [Postmortem](./0x19-postmortem)                                                                                                                              |
 |            -          |         -             | [Attack is the best defense](./attack_is_the_best_defense)                                                                                                   |
 |            -          |         -             | [Command line for the win](./command_line_for_the_win)                                                                                                       |

+The projects have memory addresses assigned to identify them.Symbolizing how, over time,by understanding the ALX curriculum, it is stored in parts of our mind just like memory is stored in computers,